-Data from the Zillow Home Value Index was analyzed to capture a picture of the change in home values over the past decade.
-During the 10-year period from 2011 to 2021 home values in Lewisville increased by nearly 28%.
+Data from the Zillow Home Value Index were analyzed to capture a picture of the change in home values over the past decade.
+During the 10-year period from 2011 to 2021, home values in Lewisville increased by nearly 28%.
 This rise in values has seen the greatest growth in the past five years, increasing by a total of \$62,264 from \$201,844 in 2016 to \$264,108 in 2021.
+Home values in Lewisville are consistently higher than those of Forsyth County overall.

 While this can be an indicator of the growing attraction of moving to and living in Lewisville, higher home values can also create challenges related to affordability.
 Regionally and nationally, housing prices have grown at a faster rate than wages.
-This could present a barrier for young adults and families who are early in their careers and wanting to continue living in or move to Lewisville but unable to purchase a house due to budget constraints.
+This could present a barrier for young adults and families who are early in their careers and want to continue living in or move to Lewisville but are unable to purchase a house due to budget constraints.